 - Lawyers have even less time to help the firm build new business and expand growing practice areas.

 Another potential side effect of not hiring a legal assistant: retention issues.
-Doing meaningful work is a top legal career concern for more than one-quarter of attorneys, according to research by Robert Half Legal.
+Doing meaningful work is a top legal career concern for more than a quarter of attorneys, according to research by Robert Half Legal.
 If you ask skilled lawyers on your team to assume responsibilities they do not find fulfilling and that don't make the best use of their abilities, you risk losing valued staff.

-If you're still uncertain whether hiring a paralegal or legal assistant makes good business sense, just look to the practices of leading law firms.
+If you're still uncertain whether hiring paralegal help makes good business sense, just look to the practices of leading law firms.
 According to research by Robert Half Legal for our Future Law Office program, one way top firms deliver more cost-effective services to their clients is by assembling teams of highly skilled legal assistants to support lawyers.

 Many law offices, in an effort to ensure the professionals they hire are a good fit for the firm, take a tried-and-true approach when hiring a paralegal or legal assistant: They initially engage them on a temporary basis to determine whether their support is needed for the long term.

 A reputable legal staffing firm can help you in hiring a legal assistant or paralegal who meets your firm's specific needs and blends well with your corporate culture.
 One key advantage of working with a staffing agency is that it often has access to candidates who are not actively seeking employment but would consider making a move for the right opportunity.
 These are often the most experienced and knowledgeable (thus most highly sought-after) paralegals and legal assistants.
 Those are just the type of professionals who can help your firm maintain its competitive edge.